martincostello/blog/source/2023-11-29-native-aot-make-dotnet-lambda-go-brr.md

 So while writing this blog post and reading the [native AoT documentation for cross-compilation][cross-compilation] again, I discovered that while cross-_platform_ compilation isn't supported, there is limited support for cross-_architecture_ compilation.
 There's an even a copy-paste example of how to set it up for Ubuntu 22.04, which is what the GitHub Actions `ubuntu-latest` hosted runner uses.
 Interesting. 😈

-This means that I can actually compile the application for `arm64` on the GitHub Actions `x86_64` runners, which means that the changes I made to use Docker are actually redundant.
-That's even better.
-I tested it out using the steps in the documentation [in this pull request][alexa-london-travel-975] and it seems to work perfectly fine, just the same as when compiled in an `arm64` Docker container.
+This means that I can actually compile the application for `arm64` on the GitHub Actions `x86_64` runners, which means that the changes I made to use Docker are actually redundant - that's even better!
+I tested it out using the steps in the documentation [with this pull request][alexa-london-travel-975] and it seemed to work perfectly fine, just the same as when compiled in an `arm64` Docker container.

 I've now removed the Dockerfile and the changes to the GitHub Actions workflow, and the Lambda is now back to being published as a native application directly from the GitHub Actions hosted runner for `ubuntu-latest`, just as it was before migrating to native AoT. 💫